I-OMegaMan/dataIntensive/project/readme.md

 3. AES key selected for this encryption is based on the SHA256 of a string in the rockyou password database.
 4. The data is within a single AES256 16 byte block.

-In practice this scenario is somewhat realistic since AES256 keys are often the SHA256 of some string known by the programmer.
-This is an incredibly sloppy practice but will allow this experiment to finish before the sun burns out.
+The listed items above allow the problem space of brute forcing a AES256 key to be dramatically reduced, and in practice are realistic, though incredibly sloppy.

 ## Mapper and Reducer Scripts
 A mapper and reducer python script were written to use the Hadoop streaming interface.
-Hadoop feeds each password string from rockyou.txt to the mapper script takes the SHA256 of each password in the rockyou.txt and outputs the 32 byte result as a string into the reducer script.

-The reducer script takes the 32 byte SHA256 and attempts to crack the 16 byte encrypted message.
+Hadoop feeds each password string from rockyou.txt to the mapper script which performs the SHA256 and prints the result.
+Hadoop feeds the resulting 32 byte key string to the reducer script which uses the key string to attempt to crack the 16 byte encrypted message.
 Since the string is known to be ascii encoded, an ascii decode is attempted on the decrypted string.
 Any successful ascii decode result is printed as a result.
 The output buffer is small enough that a human can visually inspect the decoded data to see if any message is human readable.

 ## Cluster Configuration
 The experiment was run in the following configurations: